-In this article, I’m going to share my HONEST comparison review with the Bose QuietComfort vs QuietComfort Ultra and tell you which is better, after personally owning both products.
+In this article, I’m going to share my HONEST comparison review with the Bose QuietComfort vs QuietComfort Ultra (1st Gen) Headphones and tell you which is better in 2026, after personally owning both products.
 I have thoroughly tested each of these headphones for hundreds of hours, and aim to offer a critical opinion from the perspective of an audiophile and professional music producer.

 I’ll be comparing these two head to head on categories like price, comfort, features, battery life, noise cancelling performance, and sound quality.